-Yaniv Iczkovits, born in 1975, has published three novels (the first was awarded Haaretz's debut novel prize and the second the Prime Minister's Prize) His third novel, A Prayer After Midnight, was awarded the Agnon Prize in 2015, the first time the prize has been granted in ten years.
+Yaniv Iczkovits, born in 1975, has published three novels (the first was awarded Haaretz's debut novel prize and the second the Prime Minister's Prize) His third novel, The Slaughterman's Daughter, was awarded the Agnon Prize in 2015, the first time the prize has been granted in ten years.
 Iczkovits won the Ramat Gan Prize for Literary Excellence and was shortlisted for the Sapir Prize.
 He has a PhD in philosophy from Columbia University, and published a book based on his academic work entitled Wittgenstein's Ethical Thought (Palgrave Macmillan).

 David Ignatius is a prize-winning columnist for the Washington Post, and has been covering the Middle East and the CIA for more than twenty-five years.
 He is the author of several novels, including Agents of Innocence